 - Integration of vessel records, certifications, and social audit evidence – Creating instant claim validation through consolidated data sources

-- Digital Product Passports accessible via QR codes – Giving consumers the option of direct online access to their tuna’s complete story from ocean to shelf
+- Digital Product Passports accessible via QR codes – Giving consumers direct online access to their tuna’s complete story from ocean to shelf

 - Full GDST compatibility – Ensuring consistent data exchange across the entire supply chain for seamless traceability

-This level of transparency transforms tuna traceability from scattered paperwork into verifiable digital proof, creating accountability throughout the supply chain.
-By providing both brands and consumers with access to real data rather than marketing claims, Smartuna enables truly informed decision-making that can drive positive change in the tuna industry.
+By providing brands and consumers with access to real data rather than marketing claims, Smartuna enables truly informed decision-making that can drive positive change in the tuna industry.